Peter Attia, M.D. on Macronutrient Thresholds for Longevity and Performance, Cancer & More

 Apolipoprotein B (ApoB)

-The primary apolipoprotein of chylomicrons, VLDL, IDL, and LDL particle, which is responsible for carrying fat molecules (lipids), including cholesterol, around the body to all cells within all tissues.
-High levels of ApoB, especially associated with higher LDL particle concentrations, are the primary driver of plaques that cause vascular disease.
+The primary apolipoprotein of chylomicrons, VLDL, IDL, and LDL particles.
+Apolipoprotein B is produced in the small intestine and the liver.
+It transports fat molecules (such as cholesterol) to all the body's cells and tissues.
+High levels of ApoB, especially when LDL particle concentrations are also high, are the primary driver of the formation of plaques that cause vascular disease.

 Apolipoprotein E (ApoE)

 A lipoprotein produced in the liver and the brain.
 In the brain, ApoE transports fatty acids and cholesterol to neurons.
-In the bloodstream, it binds and transports cholesterol, bringing it to tissues, and recycling it back to the liver.
-Approximately 25% of the population have at least one copy of the ApoE4 variant, which is associated with higher circulating levels of LDL cholesterol and a 2 to 3 fold increased risk for Alzheimer's disease.
+In the bloodstream, it binds and transports cholesterol, bringing it to tissues and recycling it back to the liver.
+Approximately 25% of people carry a genetic variant of this lipoprotein called ApoE4, which is associated with higher circulating levels of LDL cholesterol and a 2- to 3-fold increased risk of developing Alzheimer's disease.

 Also known as Amoxicillin/clavulanic.
 An antibiotic useful for the treatment of a number of bacterial infections.
 It is a combination antibiotic consisting of amoxicillin trihydrate, a beta-lactam antibiotic, and potassium clavulanate, a beta-lactamase inhibitor.

-A highly selective permeability barrier made up of brain endothelial cells which are connected by tight junctions and separate the circulating blood from the brain extracellular fluid (BECF) in the central nervous system (CNS).
-It allows the passage of water, some gases, and lipid-soluble molecules by passive diffusion, as well as the selective transport of molecules such as glucose and amino acids that are crucial to neural function, but prevents the entry of lipophilic, potential neurotoxins by way of an active transport mechanism.
+A highly selective semi-permeable barrier in the brain made up of endothelial cells connected by tight junctions.
+The blood-brain barrier separates the circulating blood from the brain's extracellular fluid in the central nervous system.
+Whereas water, lipid-soluble molecules, and some gases can pass through the blood-brain barrier via passive diffusion, molecules such as glucose and amino acids that are crucial to neural function enter via selective transport.
+The barrier prevents the entry of lipophilic substances that may be neurotoxic via an active transport mechanism.

 Branched-Chain Amino Acids (BCAAs)